-Whether you're a vegetarian or not, everyone can benefit from adding a little soy to their diet.
-Although there's some talk about a connection between soy and breast cancer, there's no evidence to back up the claim.
-Since soy products are a healthy source of protein they're a great alternative for people trying to cut back on meat and dairy products that are high in cholesterol.
+Whether you're a vegetarian or not, everyone can benefit from regularly eating meatless meals.
+Soy products are healthy sources of protein and they're a great alternative when trying to cut back on meat and dairy products, which are high in cholesterol.

-Tofu and tempeh are both made from soybeans, but what's the difference between the two?
-Is one healthier than the other?
-To find out read more
+Tofu and tempeh are both made from soybeans, but is one healthier than the other?
+Check out this chart comparison below.

 |Calories in 1/2 cup||97||160|

-Since tempeh is less processed than tofu, it's healthier in general, so that's why it has more protein and fiber than tofu.
+Since tempeh is less processed than tofu, it's healthier in general containing more protein and fiber than tofu.
 If you've never tried tempeh, you can find it at most health food stores (it's refrigerated).
-Start to incorporate this soy product into your recipes by crumbling it up and adding it to soups, casseroles, and your pasta sauce.
-It'll add a chewy consistency and some extra protein and fiber.
+Incorporate this soy product into your recipes by crumbling it up and adding it to soups, casseroles, and your pasta sauce.
+Tempeh adds a chewy consistency to your dishes along with extra protein and fiber.